To understand God’s intent for the church and how each of us can contribute to its overall impact

 43 Calling his disciples to him, Jesus said, “Truly I tell you, this poor widow has put more into the treasury than all the others.
 44 They all gave out of their wealth; but she, out of her poverty, put in everything—all she had to live on.”

-- In the church, we give generously from our finances to meet the needs of the church and to help spread the gospel.
+- In the church, we give generously to meet the needs of the church and to help spread the gospel.

 - Giving is a faith matter.
 As we give to meet the needs of the church, we trust that God is able to meet our needs.

 12 See to it, brothers and sisters, that none of you has a sinful, unbelieving heart that turns away from the living God.
 13 But encourage one another daily, as long as it is called “Today,” so that none of you may be hardened by sin’s deceitfulness.
 14 We have come to share in Christ, if indeed we hold our original conviction firmly to the very end.